Whitehouse, Keating praise western unity over Ukraine after trip to Europe

 “Putin went into this hoping he could break NATO, hoping he could crack [Ukrainian President Volodymyr] Zelensky and collapse the Ukrainian government, and hoping that he’d be able to extort demands from all of us,” he said.
 “And he’s 0 for 3 on those things.”

-At the same time, Whitehouse said he would have preferred that the Biden administration had done an early round of sanctions on the Russian regime based solely on his ongoing threats against Ukraine.
+At the same time, Whitehouse said he would have preferred that the Biden administration had imposed an early round of sanctions against the Russian regime based solely on his ongoing threats against Ukraine.

 “To put a knife to someone’s throat is a bad act irrespective of whether you drive the knife home or not,” he said, while adding that administration officials “have a lot going on, and I can’t fault their judgment.”